Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 - The Bengals have one win ATS (1-1) as 4.5-point underdogs or more at home.

-- In six of nine games at home this year, Cincinnati has gone over the total.
+- In nine games at home this year, Cincinnati has hit the over six times.

-- This season away from home, Los Angeles is 5-5 against the spread and 7-2 overall.
+- In away games, Los Angeles is 5-5 against the spread, and 7-2 overall.

-- Away from home, the Rams have one win ATS (1-2) as 4.5-point favorites or more.
+- The Rams have one win ATS (1-2) as 4.5-point favorites or more on the road.

-- This season, in six of nine away games Los Angeles has gone over the total.
+- This year, in six of nine away games Los Angeles has hit the over.

 Powered by Data Skrive.